hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 ## Overview

-Currently, out of the box, the Getting started tutorial uses externally running nodes and assumes that these are all up and running.
+Currently, out of the box, the [Getting Started](https://github.com/hyperledger/indy-node/blob/master/getting-started.md) tutorial uses externally running nodes and assumes that these are all up and running.
 However, being test nodes, sometimes they aren’t, or sometimes you just want to see everything flowing through in a local environment.

-This guide describes the process of setting up a local 4 node cluster, attaching an agent to the cluster (Faber in this case), and running a client (Alice).
+This guide describes the process of setting up a local 4 node cluster and attaching the 3 Agents required [use the Sovrin CLI](https://github.com/hyperledger/indy-node/blob/master/getting-started.md#using-the-sovrin-cli) and impersonate Alice.

-It (currently) supports the GettingStarted tutorial up to to point of accepting Fabers claim however adding the Acme and ThriftBank agents is pretty trivial).

 Note - I'm still trying to get my head around the details of Sovrin so there may be a few things I'm doing wrong or haven't yet understood!
 However this process is working nicely so far.